Meet the Crew

 A native of Jamaica, Kirk came to the United States with his longtime friend, the Warrior King, to join him on his musical career in the states.
 He ended up touring with him for about 10 years until Kirk grew tired of the NYC lifestyle and moved to Maine.
 He began working with us in 2015, quickly earning a reputation as a master oyster sorter.
 Kirk now lives in Bath with his daughter and is working to bring his son to the states.

 Simone does whatever's needed, with a smile.
 MSF is more than a job to her, it's an opportunity to challenge herself and have fun with the extended farm family, all of whom appreciate her good nature and wide range of skills.
 Many afternoons you can find her in our retail space selling oysters to go along with fun apparel and gear... or plotting the next Moondancer Oyster/local brewery collaboration.

-Damon and Nick started working for us in the winter of 2018.
-While attending school, they spend extra hours fixing, helping, and cleaning throughout the farm.
-Both love cars, engines and anything that can break or needs fixing.
-They will graduate from Lincoln Academy in the spring of 2019 and will then pursue higher education degrees, but for now they are stuck in the school of hard knocks, working with us on the farm.
+Damon started working for us in the winter of 2018.
+While attending school, Damon spent extra hours fixing, helping, and cleaning throughout the farm.
+Damon love cars, engines and anything that can break or needs fixing.
+He graduated from Lincoln Academy in the spring of 2019.

 Hatchery and R&D Crew